OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/dev-new/overview.md

 *Press back in the browser to return to the outline.*

 ## Import the Existing Eclipse StateMod Project from the Git Repository Folder ##

-**TODO smalers 2017-10-24 need to update for StateMod - StateCU documentation was copied.**

 The [Initial Project Setup](../project-init/overview/) process performed by the software team leads did extensive work to set up the Eclipse project